 A settlement agreement is a contract made between parties intended to settle all matters relating to a divorce.
 Such an agreement is typically entered into after both spouses finalize all aspects of a divorce they previously filed for, with the end result being a termination of the marriage.

 The approval by a judge of a marital settlement agreement is not always guaranteed, as there are many considerations that come into play which can prevent a marital agreement from being approved.

 Judges in Georgia have the discretion to either approve or deny all or some of a marital agreement.
-For example, a proposal included in a marital settlement agreement that does not comply with Georgia child support laws may be a basis for rejecting the entire agreement, or at least the part relating to child support.
+For example, a proposal included in a marital settlement agreement that does not comply with state child support laws may be a basis for rejecting the entire agreement, or at least the part relating to child support.

 Alternatively, if someone forgets to list some portion of marital property in a marital agreement, the court may treat that marital property as the property of both spouses.
 In other words, any property that is not listed in a marital agreement becomes the property of both spouses after the divorce occurs.

 Needless to say, the obstacles that may prevent marital agreements from being enforceable can be numerous.
-For this reason and many others, it can be crucial to hire a skilled marital agreements lawyer from Sandy Springs to ensure a marital settlement agreement sufficiently addresses all aspects of a couple’s relationship.
+For this reason and many others, it can be crucial to hire a skilled lawyer from Sandy Springs to ensure a marital settlement agreement sufficiently addresses all aspects of a couple’s relationship.